How To Develop a Project Scope Statement in 8 Steps

 Product scope statement.
 Just as there are subtle differences in the roles of a product manager and project manager, there are some differences between project scope and product scope.
 A product scope includes additional information about the features and functions of the product, service, or solution that a project will deliver.
 A project scope will state, “Ship a new tablet PC by the end of 2020,” but the product scope will provide details about screen size, type of processor, amount of memory, and so on.

 Project master plan.
 If the project scope statement is the foundation upon which the project is built, then the project master plan is the rest of the building.
-The project master plan provides a detailed project schedule and work structure as well as plans and procedures for risk management, quality management, and communications management, Alexis says.
+The project master plan provides a detailed project schedule and work structure, as well as plans and procedures for risk management, quality management, and communications management, Alexis says.
 Successful execution of the project master plan, however, depends on the strength of your project scope statement, he adds.

 Alexis has nearly two decades of experience managing major programs and projects within the manufacturing and power generation industries, with current work focusing on sustainability initiatives.
-Based on his experience, he recommends project managers follow the eight steps below steps to develop an effective project scope statement.
+Based on his experience, he recommends project managers follow the eight steps below to develop an effective project scope statement.

 1. Understand why the project was initiated.